 Similarly, highly effective sellers are comfortable with this concept of “structured independence.”
 They embrace a standard process, but feel empowered to deploy unique tactics in response to unique scenarios.

 At the end of the day, outstanding results speak for themselves.

 4. A Balance of Strategy and Tactics

-To keep with our military example, great sales professionals are both generals and lieutenants.
+To keep with our military example, an elite sales force are both generals and lieutenants.
 They must be equally effective at driving high-level strategy and tactical execution.

 5. Commitment to Continuous Improvement

 Finally, high performing sales professionals engage in two important practices: